sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

             /openldap-modify-mt-users-groups.yaml  <- openldap overlay
  ```

-## Example Steps to Configure a Multi-Tenant Deployment
+## Steps to Configure a Multi-Tenant Deployment and Onboard Tenants

 Step 1.
 Have a cluster with sufficient CAS node resources to support the number of tenants being onboarded.
 Deploy using the ansible-vars.yaml file that you prepared previously.
 Run the following command to deploy SAS Viya: